Saint Mary Parish, Jamaica: History

 Descendants of the Maroons carried on their struggle after the abolition of slavery and they joined with Reverend James Phillippo in his quest to establish one of his Free Villages in St. Mary.
 Phillippo built the first church in Oracabessa and led a defiant protest against the local landowner’s refusal to sell land to former slaves.
 The Maroons joined Phillippo in a show of force that led to the landowner’s capitulation and the sale of enough land to build homes for the local population.
 St. Mary's present size was determined in 1867, when the parish of Metcalfe was merged with St Mary.

 One of the largest landowners in Saint Mary at the turn of the 20th Century was Blanche Blackwell, mother of Chris Blackwell.
 Blanche sold plots of land from Oracabessa to Port Maria to her coterie of friends, including playwright Noël Coward, U.S. Ambassador Ruth Bryan Owen, and James Bond author Ian Fleming.
-Noël Coward's Firefly Estate is designated as a National Historic site, and overlooks St. Mary harbour.
+Noël Coward's Firefly Estate is designated as a National Historic site, and overlooks St. Mary Harbour.

-The First James Bond film, Dr. No was filmed in part in st Mary including in the Oracabessa river.
+The first James Bond film, Dr. No was filmed in part in Saint Mary Parish, including in the Oracabessa river.

 In the 1990s, the Island Outpost Corporation developed one of St. Mary's best-known tourist attractions, the James Bond Beach and the facility includes a concert pavilion as well as a large bar/restaurant.

 St. Mary is home to the Oracabessa Bay Fish Sanctuary, which was established in 2011 to protect the marine ecosystem in Oracabessa Bay.
 The eastern perimeter of the Oracabessa Bay Fish Sanctuary is located on the edge of the Cayman Trough with walls that begin at 60 ft. and drop down to over 150 ft.
 These walls are covered in a large variety of hard and soft corals.
 The walls contain many overhangs and ledges and are home to lobsters, king crab, green and spotted moray eels, and a host of other marine creatures.
 Beyond the boundaries of the Oracabessa Bay Fish Sanctuary, the Cayman Trough plunges to depths of over 25,000 ft and is renowned for deep-water sport fishing including marlin and tuna.